Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

     return warped_img, trsf_mtx, trsf_mtx_inv
 ```
-In the main pipeline the binary feature mask is transformed into birds-eye view.
+In the main pipeline, the binary feature mask is transformed into bird's-eye view.
-The following image is just for the visualisation of the warping process.
+The following image is only for illustration of the warping process.

 ![alt text][image10]

 ## Lane lines detection
-The lane line detection part of the main pipeline can be described by the following steps:
+The part of the main pipeline dealing with lane detection can be described by the
+following steps:

-1. Undistortion of the current rgb frame
+1. Undistortion of the current RGB frame
 2. Determination of the binary feature mask on the undistorted image
 3. Warping of the binary feature mask into birds-eye view
 4. Detection of the left and right lane lines and fitting to a second order polynomial
     4.1. by a sliding window approach (if previously undetected or in lost status) or
     4.2. by using the information of recently detected lane lines

 Both functions [``fit_lines_by_windows``][fit_lines_by_windows] and
 [``fit_lines_by_recent_lines``][fit_lines_by_recent_lines] can be found in